BugganaBiswajithReddy/Employeemanagementsystem/README.md

 ## License

-This project is licensed under the MIT License.
-See the (LICENSE) file for details.
+This project is licensed under the [MIT License].